How to start thinking in Italian: tips and tricks

 You can watch Netflix or YouTube in Italian or also watch Italian TV without subtitles.

-That’s a great way to improve your listening comprehension and learn new Italian vocabulary in a fun and enjoyable way.
+That’s a great way to improve your listening comprehension and learn new Italian vocabulary in a fun way.

 Read